LATEST NEWS

 Renewable energy sources for data centers

 For modern data center operators, the key question is not whether or not they should use renewable energy but how they can integrate renewable energy into their operations.
+Renewable energy powers 30% of global data center electricity consumption, with a target to reach 100% by 2030 in leading markets.
 At a high level, there are two main options.
 These are buying renewable energy from providers and generating renewable energy on-site.

 Buying renewable energy